PMET-public/module-datainstall-graphql/README.md

   		}
 	}

 **customerSegments**: Use to create the `customer_segments.json` file.
-Include the segment names or Ids you want to include in the export. `conditions_serialized` will include the raw content, so any id substitutions will need to be done manually as outlined in the Data Installer documentation https://github.com/PMET-public/module-data-install#content-substitution
+Include the segment names or Ids you want to include in the export.

 	query{
   		customerSegments(identifiers: ["1","2","3","4"]){